 Location: Mercado da Vila, Cascais & Palácio Chiado, Lisbon

-Local has one restaurant in Cascais, right by the big marked, and in Lisbon at Palácio Chiado.
+Local has one restaurant in Cascais, right by the big market, and in Lisbon at Palácio Chiado.
 In Cascais, the best day to go is either Wednesday or Saturday, this way you can also buy fresh local fruit and vegetables at the same time.
 Remember to bring your own tote bags as they use loads of plastic.
 Local serves huge portion sizes of great lunches and dinners, as well as fresh juices and smoothies.
 They have vegetarian options in addition to meat and fish.
-For dessert you should try their delicious brownie or cheese cake.
+For dessert, you should try their delicious brownie or cheesecake.

-Location: Cascais city centre, Largo da Misericórdia 53
+Location: Cascais city center, Largo da Misericórdia 53

-This rooftop café serves vegetarian, Mediterranean and Middle Eastern inspired, local and fresh food.
+This rooftop café serves vegetarian, Mediterranean and Middle Eastern-inspired, local and fresh food.
 It is definitely among the top three favorites here in Cascais!
 Every day they get a fresh delivery of fruits and vegetables, and the daily menu is based on what is in season.
-Som regular highlights are risotto based on local mushroom and spinach pai with hummus and veggies.
+Som regular highlights are risotto based on local mushroom and spinach pie with hummus and veggies.
 They always serve fresh juices and smoothies.
-My personal favorite is the pineapple and ginger.
-It’s absolutely worth a visit – you cannot miss the wonderful rooftop!
+Highly recommend the pineapple and ginger juice.

 GIG is located downtown Ericeira and we stop by almost every day we spend in town.
 The restaurant opened last year and they have a very nice menu with lots of options of delicious healthy food.
 They serve dishes such as tapioca, avocado toasts, açaí bowls, and filling salads.
 At 7pm they change to the dinner meny and serve dishes such as grilled salmon, grilled chicken with soba noodles, and fish of the day with sweet potato and heart cabbage.
 They also serve lots of delicious drinks such as the greenest of juices, turmeric lattes and local, organic wine.